Nikolskoye, Tosnensky District, Leningrad Oblast: History

-It was founded in 1710, when Peter the Great resettled here a number of masons from Central Russia to serve newly founded St. Petersburg and surroundings.
-There were quarries around Nikolskoye and the settlement supplied stone, brick, and timber to St. Petersburg.
+It was founded in 1710, when Peter the Great resettled several masons from Central Russia to serve the newly founded St. Petersburg and its surroundings.
+There were quarries around Nikolskoye, and the settlement supplied stone, brick, and timber to St. Petersburg.
 The name was given because the settlers brought an icon of Saint Nicholas and built a church to host the icon.

-In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included into Ingermanland Governorate (known since 1710 as St. Petersburg Governorate).
+During the administrative reform carried out in 1708 by Peter the Great, the area was included in the Ingermanland Governorate (known since 1710 as the St. Petersburg Governorate).
 In 1727, it became a part of Sankt-Peterburgsky Uyezd.

-In 1876, colonel Boris Vinner bought a piece of land from the peasants of the selo of Nikolskoye and in 1877 he opened there a privately owned gunpowder works, known as Yekaterininsky Zavod.
+In 1876, Colonel Boris Vinner bought a piece of land from the peasants of the selo of Nikolskoye.
+In 1877, he opened a privately owned gunpowder works, called Yekaterininsky Zavod.
 Around the same time, a glass factory was opened.
 It belonged to merchant Maximilian Frank and was eventually destroyed during World War II.
 Quarries around Nikolskoye stopped operating in the 1920s.

-Sankt-Peterburgsky Uyezd was renamed Petrogradsky in 1914 and then Leningradsky in January 1924.
-On August 1, 1927, the uyezds were abolished and Kolpinsky District, with the administrative center in the town of Kolpino, was established.
-The governorates were also abolished and the district became a part of Leningrad Okrug of Leningrad Oblast.
-Nikolskoye became a part of Kolpinsky District.
-On August 15, 1930, the okrugs were abolished as well and the districts were directly subordinated to the oblast.
+Sankt-Peterburgsky Uyezd was renamed Petrogradsky in 1914 and Leningradsky in January 1924.
+On August 1, 1927, the uyezds were abolished, and Kolpinsky District, with the administrative center in the town of Kolpino, was established.
+The governorates were also abolished, and the district became a part of the Leningrad Okrug of Leningrad Oblast.
+Nikolskoye became a part of the Kolpinsky District.
+On August 15, 1930, the okrugs were also abolished, and the districts were directly subordinated to the oblast.
 On August 19, 1930, the district was abolished.
-Nikolskoye became a part of newly established Tosnensky District.
+Nikolskoye became a part of the newly established Tosnensky District.

-Between September 1941 and January 1944, during World War II, Tosnensky District was occupied by German troops.
-Nikolskoye was lying basically at the front line during the Siege of Leningrad, and was greatly damaged.
+Between September 1941 and January 1944, during World War II, the Tosnensky District was occupied by German troops.
+Nikolskoye was lying at the front line during the Siege of Leningrad and was greatly damaged.

 Nikolskoye was granted urban-type settlement status on June 9, 1958 and town status on August 6, 1990.